-You must know English grammar rules and understand how to use them correctly and you most probably will need to boost your reading comprehension as well.
+You must know English grammar rules and understand how to use them correctly, and you most probably will need to boost your reading comprehension as well.

 The RLA test provides you with two types of texts that you must read: informational text (actual text from workplaces and non-fictional text) and literary text.

-The first part makes up around 75 percent of the questions whereas literary text is around 25 percent of the questions.
+The first part makes up around 75 percent of the questions, whereas literary text is around 25 percent of the questions.

 All through the GED exam, your reading, analyzing, and applying skills will be assessed as well.
 There are no poems or poetry texts in the GED RLA test.

 Section 1 tests your reading and writing skills and is around 35 minutes.
-This grammar part includes passages that contain, for example, errors in sentence structure, word usage, or errors in punctuation or capitalization.
+This grammar part includes passages that contain, for example, errors in sentence structure, word usage, or errors in punctuation and capitalization.

 After you have read the sentences, you must answer the multiple-choice questions.
 Some of the questions may also refer to sentences that are written incorrectly.
-Usually, the best answer produces a sentence that is consistent with grammar rules (e.g. verb tense) and the point of view that’s used in the text.
+Usually, the best answer produces a sentence that is consistent with grammar rules (e.g., verb tense) and the point of view that’s used in the text.